Hocejeking/TruckerJob/README.md

 # personalization

-You can specify the payout in the config file.
+You can specify the payout in the config file. <br>
 You can add, remove or change routes directly in the client script.

 # TODO for the script

-Move the routes into the config file
+Move the routes into the config file <br>
-Integrate support for Qtarget
+Integrate support for Qtarget <br>
-Add multiple locations for starting a contract.
+Add multiple locations for starting a contract. <br>
-Add EN localization
+Add EN localization <br>